Ultimate guide to user roles

 Default account roles

-Good Grants provides a series of default roles that fit most programs' needs.
-These roles are:
+Good Grants provides a range of default roles suitable for most programs.

 Grant manager